SnotyMe/snoty-presentation/slides.md

 -->

 <!--
-You probably recognize most of these logos, most likely because you use them on a day-to-day basis.
-Going further, you probably also think that it's, frankly, quite difficult to keep track of all the things going on everywhere.
+You probably recognize most of these logos, most likely because you have to use these platforms on a daily basis.
+And, if you're like me, you probably find it difficult to keep track of all the things going on everywhere.
 -->

 ## The Problem